frontenddogma/web-development-glossary/manuscript/h.md

 : A property of an array that misses elements, and cannot be optimized as effectively anymore.

 Home page
-: The initial or main web page of a website or a browser.
+: The initial or main web page of a website or browser.
 The initial page of a website is sometimes called main page as well.&nbsp;[†](#w-home-page)

 Home Page Reader
 : A discontinued self-voicing web browser designed for people who are blind.
 It was developed by IBM until 2006.&nbsp;[†](#w-hpr)